 Who makes Truvada?

-Gilead Sciences, Inc is the company responsible for manufacturing Truvada, as well as many other medications.
-Gilead is an American biopharmaceutical company that researches, develops and commercializes drugs.
-They focus mainly on antiviral drugs used in treatment for HIV, Hepatitis B and C, as well as Influenza.
+Gilead Sciences manufactures Truvada.
+Gilead is an American biopharmaceutical company that researches, develops, and commercializes drugs.
+They focus mainly on antiviral drugs that treat HIV, hepatitis B and C, as well as influenza.

 How much does Truvada cost?

 Truvada retails in the high hundreds on average, with several American pharmacies charging more than a couple thousand for this HIV drug.
 To save considerably on Truvada, try using a secure online pharmacy like My Drug Center.

 What side effects can I expect with Truvada?